 - Australian Top Tourism Towns Award Winners Announced 15 September, Canberra

 - Town Introduction

 Media and promotional information, a URL for your town's website featuring bookable attractions and accommodation, and an overview of the town, including its commitment to tourism and your identified target market.

 - A Snappy Editorial Article

 A short editorial article of up to 800 words on why visitors should come to your town or city, and what they could experience during their visit.
 The article should be written in the style of a feature article for print or online media, and be accompanied by six high-quality images.

 Here's some inspiration:

 Both a Word and PDF version of the article must be submitted.
 Images must be high-resolution PNG files, and free of copyright.

 - A Short Video

-The video can be professionally produced, or simply something done creatively through a smart phone or Go Pro - just make it fun, interesting, and highlighting what's special about your town and why people should visit it.
+The video can be professionally produced, or simply something done creatively through a smart phone or GoPro - just make it fun and interesting, and highlight what's special about your town and why people should visit it.